From Evidence to Trajectory: Abductive Reasoning Path Synthesis for Retrieval-Augmented Generation Agents Development: Method

 \section{Method}

-In this section, we present EviPath (Figure~\ref{fig:EviPath}), a reasoning-path synthesis framework aligned with the planner–executor architecture of RAG agents.
-The pipeline comprises two phases: \textit{(i) Abductive Subtask Planning (ASP)} and \textit{(ii) Faithful Sub-question Answering (ESA)}, each of which corresponds to the Planner and Executor modules, respectively.
-We then leverage these complete reasoning path to develop and refine RAG agents via \textit{(iii) conversational fine-tuning~(CFT)}.
+In this section, we present EviPath, a reasoning-path synthesis framework aligned with the planner–executor architecture of RAG agents.
+The pipeline comprises two phases (Figure~\ref{fig:EviPath}): \textit{(i) Abductive Subtask Planning (ASP)} and \textit{(ii) Faithful Sub-question Answering (FSA)}, each of which corresponds to the Planner and Executor modules, respectively.
+We then leverage these complete reasoning paths to develop RAG agents via \textit{(iii) conversational fine-tuning~(CFT)}.